tanyelai/data-structures/README.md

 We can use arrays, linked lists and heap trees to implement ```priority queue``` so it has no special implementation.
 For example, heap tree is available to use directly as a priority queue.
 In max-heap trees, we are aware of the first element of tree is the biggest.
 We can simply use that algorithm to realize priority queue efficiently.

-**Important:** The homework codes may have little bugs in extreme cases due to c language problems with files and short homework deadlines.
+**Important:** Please note that there may some mistakes and incomplete codes.
+Some homeworks may have few bugs in extreme cases due to C language problems with files and short homework deadlines.
 Feel free to correct me if you find proper solution for those cases.